Book Your Stay

 101 S. California St., Ventura

 A visit to Main Street in historic Downtown Ventura will be the cherry on top of your Ventura County Coast summer road trip!
-Close to hotels and only a few blocks from the beach, Ventura’s walkable downtown is both pedestrian and bike-friendly.
-Spend the afternoon checking out unique shops ranging from clothing stores and thrift shops to jewelry stores and surf shops.
-Grab a pint at a local brewery or sit down for a bite at one of many eclectic and chef-driven restaurants and bars in the neighborhood.
-History lovers will appreciate local landmarks like the San Buenaventura Mission and nearby Ventura Botanical Gardens.
+Close to hotels and only a few blocks from the beach, Ventura’s walkable downtown is both pedestrian and bike friendly, with local landmarks like the San Buenaventura Mission and Ventura Botanical Gardens also nearby.
+Spend the afternoon checking out unique shops ranging from vintage clothing and thrift stores to indie-spirited jewelry and surf shops.
+Grab a pint at a local brewery or plot a DIY craft brew tasting tour with stops at Anacapa Brewing Company, Topa Topa Brewing Company and Barrelhouse 101.
+After the sun sets, settle in for a memorable dinner at one of many chef-driven restaurants and bars in the neighborhood.

 Things to Pack